jet/equinox/DOCUMENTATION.md

 - One key mechanism CosmosDb provides to allow one to work efficiently is that any point-read request where one supplies a valid `etag` is charged at 1 RU, regardless of the size one would be transferring in the case of a cache miss (the other key benefit of using this is that it avoids unnecessarily clogging of the bandwidth, and optimal latencies due to no unnecessary data transfers)
 - Indexing things surfaces in terms of increased request charges; at scale, each indexing hence needs to be justified
 - Similarly to EventStore, the default ARS encoding CosmosDb provides, together with interoperability concerns, means that straight json makes sense as an encoding form for events (UTF-8 arrays)
-- Collectively, the above implies (arguably counterintuitively) that using the powerful generic querying facility that CosmosDb provides should actually be a last resort.
+- Collectively, the above implies (arguably counter-intuitively) that using the powerful generic querying facility that CosmosDb provides should actually be a last resort.
 - See [Cosmos Storage Model](#cosmos-storage-model) for further information on the specific encoding used, informed by these concerns.
 - Because reads, writes _and updates_ of items in the Tip document are charged based on the size of the item in units of 1KB, it's worth compressing and/or storing snapshots outside of the Tip-document (while those factors are also a concern with EventStore, the key difference is their direct effect of charges in this case).